-Interior design is most popular in countries with strong real estate markets, established design education systems, and high consumer spending on housing.
+Interior design is most popular in countries with strong real estate markets, established design education systems, and high housing-related consumer spending.
 The United States, the United Kingdom, Italy, the United Arab Emirates, and China are among the leading regions where interior design holds both cultural significance and substantial economic influence.
 However, popularity in interior design is not only about revenue.
 It reflects cultural value, global influence, professional demand, and growth potential.
 Some countries lead in market size, while others shape global design trends.

-What Does “Most Popular” Mean in Interior Design
+What Does “Most Popular” Mean in Interior Design?

-• Market size and real estate activity
+- Market size and real estate activity

-• Cultural importance of aesthetics and home design
+- Cultural importance of aesthetics and home design

-• Presence of top design schools and institutions
+- Presence of top design schools and institutions

-• Luxury residential and hospitality demand
+- Luxury residential and hospitality demand

-• Influence on global design trends
+- Influence on global design trends

 In North America, the United States has one of the largest interior design industries globally.
 A combination of residential remodelling culture, luxury housing, commercial real estate, and hospitality development drives continuous demand.
 For budget-conscious renovations, Laminate Flooring remains popular in many regions because it can deliver a modern look with predictable costs, especially in rental properties and high-turnover housing markets.
 Canada also maintains a growing market, particularly in sustainable and urban-focused residential design.